-Ms. WANG founded Beijing Rong Ai Rong Le Family Support Center for Persons With Intellectual Disability (Rong Ai Rong), the first group of parents in Beijing, in 2011, which led to the foundation of Inclusion China.
+Ms. WANG founded Beijing Rong Ai Rong Le Family Support Center for Persons With Intellectual Disability (Rong Ai Rong), the first group of parents in Beijing, in 2011, which led to the foundation of Inclusion Beijing.

 She was an outstanding pioneer and leader in a place much was needed to help persons with intellectual disabilities and their family members.
 The political situation of her country did not make her work easy but she was determined to take the initiative.
 She was very commitment and dedicated.
-Her work in Beijing led to our member, Inclusion China.
+Her work in Beijing led to our member, Inclusion Beijing.

 A memorial service for Ms. Wang was held in the morning on Thursday 14 in Beijin.
 The service was attended by hundreds of mourners, including persons with intellectual disabilities and their families.

-A staff member of Inclusion China said “ Her dream was that one day all our children can equally participate in all aspects of society” and she wanted to be remembered as “an advocate of the rights of persons with intellectual and developmental disabilities”
+A staff member of Inclusion Beijing said “ Her dream was that one day all our children can equally participate in all aspects of society” and she wanted to be remembered as “an advocate of the rights of persons with intellectual and developmental disabilities”

 A tribute by Klaus Lachwitz, President Inclusion International